 In addition to the known and conventional KNX group assignment, which is undertaken in the ETS, lighting groups can also be found with DALI technology.
-These lighting groups are compiled in the case of group-oriented DG/S 1.16.1 using the DGS Software Tool on page 185.
-Using the DG/S, the KNX only controls lamps which belong to at least one lighting group.
+These lighting groups are compiled in the case of group-oriented Gateway using the Software Tool.
+Using the Gateway, the KNX only controls lamps which belong to at least one lighting group.

 It is possible to integrate a lamp (DALI device) in several lighting groups.
 In this case we refer to several overlapping lighting groups.
 Here, a DALI device is a member of at least two lighting groups.
 In the extreme case it can be a member of all 16 groups.